 The researchers have taken steps to minimize the risks of this study.
 Even so, you may still have problems or side effects, even when the researchers are careful to avoid them.
 Please tell the researchers listed in Section 10 about any injuries, side effects, or other problems that you have during this study.
-You'll also be able to inform your diet teaching during class sessions or your weekly/month phone calls or you can email or call the study team.
+You can report any issues you experience in your weekly or monthly class check-in surveys or email your coach.
 You should also tell your regular doctors.